JGIBristol/ask-jgi-handbook/pages/managers/contracts.md

 ```

 In cases where a student is going to be based away from Bristol for part of their contract, they should check this first with the Ask-JGI manager.
-Where they will be oversea, then a special exception must also be sought through the [International Mobility Office](http://www.bristol.ac.uk/hr/policies/international-mobility/).
+Where they will be overseas, then a special exception must also be sought through the [International Mobility Office](http://www.bristol.ac.uk/hr/policies/international-mobility/).
 Provided that the International Mobility team are able to approve the circumstances a TSS contract ought to be able to be drawn up for a duration of 6 months (maximum for overseas-based workers).